SuperOfficeDocs/superoffice-docs/docs/en/onsite/win-client/learn/backup-routines.md

 One day an error occurs on the hard disk which cannot be rectified immediately.
 You call SuperOffice and are asked if you backed up yesterday.

 Imagine that you have to use a six-month old backup.
-How many important companies have you added since then?
+How many important companies have you added after that?
 How many important telephone numbers were in the database?
 How many addresses?

 > [!NOTE]
 > Remember that databases and hard disks are not failsafe.
 Errors do occur and your most important remedial tool is a good backup routine.
 You should back up the database every day.